TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

     * Pole-Zero analysis for spectre.
 * Ads
     * Ads entity was renamed to 'momem' to better reflect the nature of the interface: ADS momentum electromagnetic simulator.
-    * Suppoer added for EMX simulator.
+    * Support added for EMX simulator.
     * Electromagnetic simulation features and documentation improved.

 **Release v1.12 (6.10.2024)**